alex-hhh/emacs-sql-indent/README.md

 * `(in-begin-block KIND LABEL)` -- line is inside a block started by a begin statement.
-KIND (a symbol) is "toplevel-block" for a begin at toplevel, "defun" for a begin that starts the body of a procedure or function, nil for a begin that is none of the previous.
-For a "defun", LABEL is the name of the procedure or function, for the other block types LABEL contains the block label, or the empty string if the block has no label.
+KIND (a symbol) is "toplevel-block" for a begin at toplevel, "defun" for a begin that starts the body of a procedure or function,
+  \"package\" for a begin that starts the body of a package, nil for a begin that is none of the previous.
+For a "defun" or "package", LABEL is the name of the procedure, function or package, for the other block types LABEL contains the block label, or the empty string if the block has no label.
   ANCHOR is the start of the block.

 * `(block-start KIND)` -- line begins with a statement that starts a block.
   KIND (a symbol) can be one of "then", "else" or "loop".
 ANCHOR is the